Phantom (2015 film): Development

 Kabir Khan and author S. Hussain Zaidi had come together to collaborate on Kabir's then untitled film, based on the scenario post-26/11 Mumbai attacks with Saif Ali Khan and Katrina Kaif signed in leading roles.
 The screenplay of the film is an adaptation and is co-written in conjunction with Hussain's then-unreleased book.
 The film earlier had a working title as Daniyal Khan, before being titled Phantom.
 Saif Ali Khan and Kaif have reportedly learnt Kurdish and Arabic for their roles.
 The plot of the film weaves a fictional story to kill the perpetrators of 2008 Mumbai attacks- Sajid Mir, David Coleman Headley, Zakiur Rehman Lakhvi (named as Sabahuddin Umvi) and Hafiz Saeed (named as Haaris Saeed).
 The film also depicts incidents similar to the Assassination of Mahmoud Al-Mabhouh and Boston Marathon bombing.
 Kashmiri Sufi singer Qazi Touqeer featured in the Afghan Jalebi song.

+Phantom marks Saif Ali Khan's only film to be a billed UTV Motion Pictures production, with Siddharth Roy Kapur attached as producer; despite several of his previous films such as Race (2008), Kurbaan (2009) and Race 2 being distributed by the company, he had never formally worked on any of their productions.
+It is also Kaif's second of three films to be produced by UTV, the first being Tees Maar Khan (2010) and the third being Fitoor (2016), while her fourth and final collaboration with Kapur came with the Disney–produced musical Jagga Jasoos (2017), which UTV distributed.